The Pomodoro Technique: A Guide to Better Focus & Productivity

 - Set your first 25-minute timer

-- Add a 5-minute timer using the plus icon ( ).
+- Add a 5-minute timer using the plus icon ( ) next to the timer.
 This will be your break.

 - Repeat to create 4 Pomodoro/break cycles.
 For the final timer, set a longer break (e.g. 30 minutes).